-- Increase the safety and well-being of youth impacted by the juvenile justice system. - Reduce racial and ethnic disparities among youth impacted by the juvenile justice - Improve the efficiency and effectiveness of the state's and counties' juvenile justice systems. - Increase accountability and transparency within the juvenile justice system. - Better align practices with research and constitutional mandates."
+- Reduce racial and ethnic disparities among youth impacted by the juvenile justice system. - Improve the efficiency and effectiveness of the state's and counties' juvenile justice - Increase accountability and transparency within the juvenile justice system. - Better align practices with research and constitutional mandates."